dokku/dokku/docs/deployment/schedulers/kubernetes.md

 # Kubernetes Scheduler

-> Warning: This scheduler is not in Dokku core and thus is considered experimental.
+> Warning: This scheduler is not in Dokku core and thus functionality may change over time as the API stabilizes.

 The [Kubernetes Scheduler Plugin](https://github.com/dokku/dokku-scheduler-kubernetes) implements the following functionality: